MicrosoftDocs/win32/desktop-src/TaskSchd/taskschedulerschema-daysofweek-weeklyscheduletype-element.md

 ---
 title: DaysOfWeek (weeklyScheduleType) Element
-description: Specifies the days of the week in which the task runs. ms.assetid: 86555681-2324-4095-9eab-fdef40e0acba
+description: Specifies the days of the week in which the task runs. | DaysOfWeek (weeklyScheduleType) Element ms.assetid: 86555681-2324-4095-9eab-fdef40e0acba
 keywords:
 - DaysOfWeek element Task Scheduler